Fellow4/academic-kickstart/content/authors/admin/_index.md

 ---
 Hi all, I am a Sophomore Undergraduate at Indian Institute of Technology, Kanpur mostly interested in theoritical Probabilistic Machine Learning and Deep Learning.

-My research work in sophomore year has been focussed on application of Variational Bayesian Inference to tensor based models.
+My research work in sophomore year has been focused on application of Variational Bayesian Inference to tensor based models.
 Currently I am working on extending the idea of Traffic prediction using Matrix factorisation to Tensor decompositon.

 In summer 19 I explored Probabilistic Machine Learning.
 My experience with Deep Learning and to some extent Reinforcement Learning in Freshmen year helped me somewhat.
 I studied different topics such as Conjugacy, Latent Variable Models, Expectation Maximization Algorithm, Approximate Inference(i.e. Markov Chain Monte Carlo Stimulation and Variational Bayesian Inference), Gibbs Sampling etc. I mostly worked on Variational Inference by exploring advances in the field such as Stochastic VI, Black Box VI etc. Further I explored Stochastic Variational Inference by going through research papers on the same.